zopefoundation/RestrictedPython/docs/update_notes.rst

 As compiler construction do have basic concepts on how to build a Programming Language and Runtime Environment.

-Defining a Programming Language means to define a regular grammar (Chomski 3 / EBNF) first.
+Defining a Programming Language means to define a regular grammar (Chomsky 3 / EBNF) first.
 This grammar will be implemented in an abstract syntax tree (AST), which will be passed on to a code generator to produce a machine understandable version.

 As Python is a plattform independend programming / scripting language, this machine understandable version is a byte code which will be translated on the fly by an interpreter into machine code.
 This machine code then gets executed on the specific CPU architecture, with all Operating System restriction.

+Produced byte code has to compatible with the execution environment, the Python Interpreter within this code is called.
+So we must not generate the byte code that has to be returned from ``compile_restricted`` and the other ``compile_restricted_*`` methods manually, as this might harm the interpreter.
+We actually don't even need that.
+The Python ``compile()`` function introduced the capability to compile ``ast.AST`` code into byte code.